NFL Week 14 Schedule 2020: How to watch, TV channel, kickoff times

 Still need fantasy help?
 We’ve got you covered

 Tune into NBC on Sunday night to watch Ben Roethlisberger and the Pittsburgh Steelers(11-1) as they head up North to take on Josh Allen and the Buffalo Bills (9-3).
 The Steelers, who are coming off of their first loss of the season, now have the same record as the Chiefs but are still in the lead for home-field advantage thanks to their conference record.
 Buffalo currently holds a one-game lead in the AFC East.
-Click here for more on the NFL Playoff picture after week 13.
+Both teams have an opportunity to clinch playoff berths this week, find out how here.

 Live coverage begins at 7:00 p.m.
 ET with Football Night in America.
 Click here to live stream the game.